 Your Valdese wrongful death attorney can help recover compensation for the financial support the deceased can no longer provide, funeral and burial expenses, and any other financial losses caused by the death.
 Additionally, the surviving family of the deceased has the right to claim compensation for their pain and suffering.
 There is no limit on pain and suffering compensation in most wrongful death claims in the state, and your Valdese wrongful death attorney can be an essential asset for making the strongest possible case for maximum pain and suffering compensation.

-Helton, Cody & Associates, PLLC, has the professional resources and experience you need on your side to reach the optimal outcome to your impending wrongful death suit.
+Law Office of Lyndon R. Helton, PLLC, has the professional resources and experience you need on your side to reach the optimal outcome to your impending wrongful death suit.
 Our firm has helped many past clients overcome these cases with confidence, and we are ready to apply our experience to your wrongful death suit in Valdese.
 The sooner you contact our firm, the more time we have to build the most compelling case possible for you and your family.

 A: There is a two-year statute of limitations on wrongful death claims in North Carolina.
 The personal representative of the deceased’s estate must submit their wrongful death suit to the court no later than two years from the date of the death.
 However, if the cause of death can’t be immediately determined, the discovery rule may apply, and the statute of limitations begins on the date the cause of death is discovered.

 A: It is possible for the defendant in a wrongful death suit to face criminal prosecution, depending on how they caused the death.
 If they inflicted a fatal injury in the course of breaking any state law, criminal prosecution is very likely, and they will face harsher penalties in sentencing due to causing a fatal injury.
 Driving under the influence (DUI) and violent crime are common examples of illegal misconduct that can cause fatal harm to victims.